awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-action-modules.md

 }
 ```

+If you execute a reboot and return exit code 194 as part of the action module, the build will resume at the same action module step that initiated the reboot\.
+If you execute a reboot without the exit code, the build process may fail\.

 ## ExecutePowerShell<a name="image-builder-action-modules-executepowershell"></a>

 The **ExecutePowerShell **module allows you to run PowerShell scripts with inline shell code/commands\.
-This module supports Windows platforms and Windows PowerShell\.
+This module supports the Windows platform and Windows PowerShell\.

-All of the commands/instructions specified in the commands block are converted into a script file based on shell type \(for example, `input.ps1`\) and executed using Windows PowerShell\.
+All of the commands/instructions specified in the commands block are converted into a script file \(for example, `input.ps1`\) and executed using Windows PowerShell\.
 The result of the shell file execution is the exit code\.

 The **ExecutePowerShell** module handles system restarts if the shell command exits with an exit code of `3010`\.
 When triggered, the application performs one of the following actions:
 + Hands the exit code to the caller if executed by the SSM Agent\.
 The SSM Agent handles the system reboot and re\-invokes the execution as described in [Rebooting Managed Instance from Scripts](https://docs.aws.amazon.com/systems-manager/latest/userguide/send-commands-reboot.html)\.